-I am not here to brag that I am perfect with lots of good characters.
+I am not here to brag that I am perfect with lots of good and godly characters.
 Hahaha, nobody is perfect my friend.
 Only God is perfect.

 And since nobody can influence you without your permission, I knew that one of the reasons why I went that far and down that direction was my own fault, because I kept allowing or permitting it.
 Another reason was because I was hanging around with bad companies.
 And I was letting them influencing me.
 I knew it was time to cut the influences, connections, including the company that was feeding this life style that I was living that I did not like.

 In the Bible in 1 Corinthians chapter 15 verse 33 reading from New International version it says that “Do not be misled: Bad company corrupts good character.”
 The same passage in English Standard Bible version it says, “Do not be deceived: Bad company ruins good morals.”

 If you are not strong, or do not know better, or do not have values, good morals, and boundaries that you have established for yourself to live by, bad company can corrupt you.